News and Events

 With flu season upon us and COVID-19 variants spreading through our community, it’s more important than ever to be fully vaccinated.

-The vaccines for COVID-19 and the flu do not interfere with one another, nor is one a substitute for the other.
+The vaccines for flu and COVID-19 do not interfere with one another, nor is one a substitute for the other.

 Everyone six months of age and older should get a flu vaccine every season.